Oaks Bottom Habitat Enhancement Project Overview

 WILL SALMON USE HABITAT IN THE WILDLIFE REFUGE?

 Generally, when the right kind of habitat is available, it gets used.
-In Crystal Springs - when we removed barriers, salmon were immediately visible.
+In Crystal Springs – when we removed barriers, salmon were immediately visible.
 We expect that salmon will immediately use the refuge now that they can get there.
-Salmon seek out cooler, calmer water and the new channels are now ideal for baby salmon to hide from predators, find food, and rest.
-Because the habitat is primarily for young salmon on their way to the Ocean, their presence may not be as visible, but BES scientists will regularly survey for fish, and when we have news, we’ll share it!
+Salmon seek out cooler, calmer water, and the new channels are now ideal for baby salmon to hide from predators, find food, and rest.
+Because the habitat is primarily for young salmon on their way to the ocean, their presence may not be as visible.
+Environmental Services' scientists will regularly survey for fish.
+When we have news, we’ll share it!

-Yes, in February 2019, BES crews will install thousands of seedling- and cutting-sized trees and shrubs.
-The small-sized plantings will take a while to fill in, but eventually, we expect that the entire project area to be covered with native vegetation.
+In February 2019, Environmental Services' crews planted thousands of seedling- and cutting-sized trees and shrubs.
+The small-sized plantings will take a while to fill in, but eventually we expect that the entire project area to be covered with native vegetation.

 WILL THIS PROJECT HELP CONTROL PURPLE LOOSESTRIFE?

-With the water control structure gone, and a better culvert installed, purple loosestrife may not thrive like it did, but time will tell.
-But, PP&R and BES will continue to work with Oregon Department of Agriculture, and other partners to control purple loosestrife in the refuge while also continuing to work on establishing native vegetation in the refuge.
+With the water control structure gone and a better culvert installed, purple loosestrife may not thrive like it did.
+Time will tell.
+Parks and Environmental Services will continue to work with Oregon Department of Agriculture and other partners to control purple loosestrife in the refuge, while also continuing to work on establishing native vegetation in the refuge.

 WHAT ARE THOSE SLASH PILES?
 WILL THOSE BE CLEANED UP?